 03 of 06

-This method of making miniature palms has proved hugely popular.
-Readers have used them for everything from retirement and wedding cake decorations, to scenery for Christmas villages and gaming terrains.
+Miniature palm trees have used including cake decorations for retirement or bon voyage parties, Christmas Nativity dioramas, and gaming terrains set in tropical climates.
 The trees can be made in any size you want.
 You can make them from painted paper, or use silk plant leaves you cut to suit your particular type of palm.
+The palm trunks are made by wrapping wire stems with dry brushed kraft paper.

 04 of 06